czerwonk/routing-rocks-policy-role/README.md

 ```
 asn: 202739

-# RPKI validation is enabled and invalid will be rejected
+# RPKI validation is enabled and invalids will be rejected
 rpki_validation: yes
 rpki_validator:
   host: 127.0.0.1